tsing90/pytorch_semantic_human_matting/README.md

 For 2: I used Supervisely Human datasets which provides human involved images and corresponding masks; due to its low quality (binary segmentation), I mainly used them to trian T-net only;

+For 3: I used coco datasets and some images crawled from internet.

--When having those above two types of data, then generate training file lists containing the path of training images, such as 'DIM_list.txt', 'super_img.txt'&'super_msk.txt' in my case.
+* When having those above two types of data, then generate training file lists containing the path of training images, such as 'DIM_list.txt', 'super_img.txt'&'super_msk.txt' in my case.

 # Implementation details
 The training model is completely implemented as described as in the paper, details are as follows: